 Exactly 100 years after two Scouts sailed on Shackleton’s final Quest Expedition the project‘s primary objectives will be: –

-- To participate as members of the crew on the Barque Europa on a voyage to Antarctica in the Winter ‘21/’22 and develop 10 Scouting Antarctica Ambassadors to promote Scouting’s strong links with Antarctica.
+- Participate as members of the crew on the Barque Europa on a voyage to Antarctica in the Winter ‘21/’22 and develop 10 Scouting Antarctica Ambassadors to promote Scouting’s strong links with Antarctica.

 - For each of the participants to carry out an Antarctic research project and present the results upon return.
 (Peace, Environment, Heritage)

 - To visit Port Lockroy base that was established by Scout James Marr and to fly a Union Flag in both London and Antarctica.
 (Heritage)

-- To unveil an expedition plaque dedicated to Marr & Mooney at Gilwell Park UK Scout Headquarters and at Fordell Firs Scout Headquarters in Scotland.
+- To unveil Commemorative Plaques dedicated to Marr & Mooney at Gilwell Park UK Scout Headquarters and at Fordell Firs Scout Headquarters in Scotland.
 (Heritage)

 - To involve the younger sections (Beavers, Cubs, Scouts, Rainbows, Brownies & Guides) in join-in educational fun activities in the form of Antarctica In An Ice Box.
+(Peace, Environment and Heritage)

-- Hold a pre-expedition PR event for sponsors, participants and Scouting dignitaries on board a similar 100‑year-old vessel at St Katherine’s Dock, on 17th Sep ‘21 and have Tower Bridge opened just for us!
+6. Hold a pre-expedition PR event for sponsors, participants and Scouting dignitaries on board a similar 100 year-old vessel at St Katherine’s Dock, on 17th Sep ‘21 and have Tower Bridge opened especially for the occasion.
+(Heritage)

-- Attend the Devon and Cornwall Polar Society Quest reconstruction event at Plymouth in Sep 2021.
+7. Attend the Devon and Cornwall Polar Society Quest commemorative event at Plymouth in Sep 2021.
+(Heritage)

-- To have Scouting representation at Sir Ernest Shackleton’s Grave on South Georgia on 4th/5th January 2022.
+8. To have Scouting representation at Sir Ernest Shackleton’s Grave on South Georgia on 4th/5th January 2022.
+(Peace, Heritage)